osresearch/micropython/ports/efm32/README.md

 * It boots!
 * It writes to the serial port!
+* It receives packets from the radio!
+* 802.15.4 packets are received
+* Frozen modules work -- add files into the `modules` directory to bundle them into the image
+* ZigBee messages are parsed in Python `modules/IEEE802154.py`
+* GPIO (partially; need to adapt the real MicroPython pins)

 ## Not yet supported
-* Zigbee
 * Zigbee OTA
 * Bluetooth LE
 * Thread?
 * External SPI flash
 * Self programming
 * PWM
-* GPIO

 # Building for an EFM32 MCU

+For the first build it is necessary to build the `mpy-cross` directory so that frozen MicroPython files can be created:

+	make -C ../../mpy-cross

 The `Makefile` is setup to build for the EFR32MG1P cpu and enables a UART for communication.
-To build:
+To build in this directory:

-    $ make
+	make

 This version of the build should work out-of-the-box on a Ikea 10w LED dimmer (and anything similar), and will give you a MicroPython REPL on UART1 at 115200